Hi,

 Make a column next to your list labeled EFFECTIVENESS.
 Rate them 1-10 (without using 7).
 Seven is the default when you don’t want to make a hard choice, so you can’t use it here.
 You must choose either a six or an eight, for reasons that will be clear very soon.
 What does effective mean?
 That depends.
 What does effective mean to you?
 Most money?
 Most attention?
 My new subscribers?
 Effective means what effective means to you.

 Once you have your list, it’s time to make a hard break between 1-6 and 8-10.
 This is why you can’t use seven.
 Everything on the 1-6 side falls on the INEFFECTIVE SIDE side of the barrier.
-Everything 8-10 falls on the EFFECTIVE side of the barrier depending on the column.
+Everything 8-10 falls on the EFFECTIVE side of the barrier.

 Draw five columns.
 One for each of the growth paths, and drop each item into them.
 Then, tally up the total number in each column.
 One should stand out the definite winner.